6 Best Snake Plant Companions in Pots | Indoors and Outdoors

 6. Succulents

-Succulents are also the perfect pair with your snake plant in pots.
+Succulents are also perfect to pair with your snake plant in pots.
 They like free draining soil, watering once per month and are actually tolerant of part shade or full sun.
 They are a great choice because they come in a variety of shapes and colors and can fill the space leftover in the pot after you plant your snake plant.

 Simply poke small succulents into the gaps to fill the pot.